vapor/blog/Content/posts/vapor-for-vscode.md

 If you have any feedback or suggestions for new features, please open an issue on the GitHub repository or reach out to us on the [Vapor Discord](https://vapor.team/).

-We hope this extension will make your Vapor and Leaf development experience in Visual Studio Code the best it can be!
+We hope this extension will make your Vapor development experience in Visual Studio Code the best it can be!